Tips for Racing

 Hi, I'm Coach Steve Roguski

-Owner of the store with my wife, Genevie.
+Founder of the store with my wife, Genevie.
 I have enjoyed many years of running, racing, race directing, running club volunteering, reading about running and leading runs and clinics through the store.
 Happy trails!